pojntfx/networked-linux-memsync/docs/main.md

 ### Go

 Go is a statically typed, compiled open-source programming language released by Google in 2009.
-It is typically known for its simplicity, and was developed to address the unsuitability of many traditional languages for modern distrbuted systems development.
-Thanks to input from many people affiliated with UNIX, such as Rob Pike and Ken Thomposon, as well as good support for concurrency, Go is particulary popular for the development of cloud services and other types of network programming.
+It is typically known for its simplicity, and was developed to address the unsuitability of many traditional languages for modern distributed systems development.
+Thanks to input from many people affiliated with UNIX, such as Rob Pike and Ken Thompson, as well as good support for concurrency, Go is particularly popular for the development of cloud services and other types of network programming.
 The headline feature of Go is "Goroutines", a lightweight feature that allows for concurrent function execution that is similar to threads, but more scalable to support millions of Goroutines per program.
 Synchronization between different Goroutines is provided by using channels, which are type- and concurrency-safe conduits for data[@donovan2015go].

 ### RPC Frameworks